rendely/phase-4-project-meal-planner/README.md

 *Stretch:*

+- Add new ingredient directly from add meal form
 - Navigate forward and backward in meal plans
 - Get grocery list of ingredients needed for all meals that week
 - Auto generate meal plan with random set of meals